-trategies for public education and awareness rising include:
+Strategies for public education and awareness rising include:

-- The development of a multi-sectoral integrated disability awareness strategy, which would send this message to the different communities through a variety of media. - 2) Inclusion of appropriate curriculum on disability in primary & secondary school syllabus - 3) Implementation of disability awareness projects for journalists and the public broadcaster including the disability rights message as opposed to the "pity" and "heroic" images and the positive use of role models from all groups; - 4) Disability awareness programs within every line function in government; increased visibility of persons with disabilities in the government circle, media and in society.
+- The development of a multi-sectoral integrated disability awareness strategy, which would send this message to the different communities through a variety of media. - 2) Inclusion of appropriate curriculum on disability in primary & secondary school syllabus - 3) Implementation of disability awareness projects for journalists and the public broadcaster including the disability rights message as opposed to the "pity" and "heroic" images and the positive use of role models from all groups; - 4) Disability awareness programs within every line function in government; increased visibility of persons with disabilities in the government circle, media and in society. - 5) Develop and implement special awareness generation plan for PwDs in rural areas as a vehicle to access all government programmes.